Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Translational cooling

 \section{Translational cooling}

-Our model is built on a separation of energy scales for translational and internal molecular motion: While initial collisional energies range from $0.1\,$eV to 10$\,$eV, the rotational energy scale is only of the order of $10^{-4}\,$eV, so we can treat the translational dynamics without having to worry about changes in collisional energies due to rotational excitations and vice versa.
+Our model is built on a separation of energy scales for translational and internal molecular motion: While initial collisional energies range from $0.1\,$eV to 10$\,$eV, the rotational energy scale is only of the order of $10^{-4}\,$eV, so we can treat the translational dynamics without having to worry about changes in collisional energies due to rotational excitations and vice versa~\cite{BerglundPRA1}.
 We inspect two sympathetic cooling regimes, illustrated in Fig.~\ref{fig:scheme}(a) and~(b), respectively.
-In both cases, we assume the ion trap potential to be harmonic and isotropic, and either contain a single atomic ion~\cite{StaanumPRL08,HansenAngewandte12,TongPRL10} (a) or many atomic ions in the form of a Coulomb crystal~\cite{StaanumNatPhys10,HeazlewoodARPC15} (b), which we for simplicity will assume has a simple cubic structure (though often fcc or bcc).
-As we shall see, the specific scenario will be important for the time required to reach the final energy.
+In both cases, we assume the ion trap potential to be harmonic and isotropic, and either contain a single atomic ion~\cite{StaanumPRL08,HansenAngewandte12,TongPRL10} (a) or many atomic ions in the form of a Coulomb crystal~\cite{StaanumNatPhys10,HeazlewoodARPC15} (b), which for simplicity is assumed to have a simple cubic structure (though often fcc or bcc).
+As we shall see at the end of this section, the specific scenario, (a) or (b), will be important for the time required to reach the final energy.

-Treating the molecular ion as a point particle, the relative motion reduces to the textbook problem of classical scattering in a $1/r$-potential~\cite{Goldstein}.
-This neglects the trap potential which is reasonable at the relevant short distances where effective translation energy exchange take place.
+Treating the molecular ion as a point particle as far as the translational motion is concerned, the relative translational motion reduces to the textbook problem of classical scattering in a $1/r$-potential~\cite{Goldstein}.
+This neglects the trap potential which is reasonable at the relevant short distances where effective translation energy exchange take place~\cite{BerglundPRA1}.
+Classical scattering is characterized by the collision energy $E$ and the impact parameter $b$ as well as the reduced mass $\mu = m_{mol}M_{at}/(M_{mol}+M_{at})$ with $M_{mol}$ and $M_{at}$ the molecular and atomic masses.
+Since the impact parameter is not fixed, nor controllable, in a sympathetic cooling experiment, we need to average over all possible values of $b$.
+In the following, we focus on two extreme situations---cooling by a single atom (SA) and a large Coulomb crystal (CC), cf. Fig.~\ref{fig:scheme}.